6 min read

 How to paginate room and thread messages in the Pivot REST API.

-Room messages and thread messages use cursor-based pagination, but they differ in how data is partitioned.
-This guide explains how to page through each endpoint without missing history.
+Room messages and thread messages use cursor-based pagination, but they page through history differently.
+This guide explains how to use each endpoint without missing older messages.

 Room messages